Barbiche/barbiche.github.io/_posts/2021-04-09-checkpoints_nicosie.md

 This event is quite unique: it's a game jam gathering researchers and developers to create science-themed video games.
 Teams are formed around a researcher thesis or subject, and the challenge is to build a game that can introduce this thematic, or that can illustrate it.

-This jam occured during a festival named La Science Entre En Jeu (_Science enters the game_), organized by the French association [Lyon Game Dev](https://lyongamedev.pro/).
+This jam occurred during a festival named La Science Entre En Jeu (_Science enters the game_), organized by the French association [Lyon Game Dev](https://lyongamedev.pro/).
 Alongside the game jam was set some conferences on how video games can be a tremendous support for science and education.

 ## Checkpoints